Skip to main content

 Rail 0 connects every server's NIC 0 to Rail Leaf 0.
 GPU 0 on Server A → GPU 0 on Server B uses only Rail 0 — no contention with other GPUs in the same server.

-The naive design — all 8 NICs to one ToR — has two problems:
+The naive design — all 8 NICs to one ToR — has four problems, and they compound.

 Rails change failure modes in two ways.